guptasu/mixer/doc/dev/adapter-development-walkthrough.md

 Install bazel (version 0.5.2 or higher) from [https://bazel.build/](https://bazel.build/) and add it to your PATH

 Set the MIXER_REPO variable to the path where the mixer repository is on the local machine.
-Example '`export MIXER_REPO=$GOPATH/src/istio.io/mixer'`
+Example `export MIXER_REPO=$GOPATH/src/istio.io/mixer`

 Successfully build Mixer repo.